iluwatar/java-design-patterns/filterer/README.md

 }
 ```

-Notice the `filtered` method that returns instance of `Filterer` interface which is defined as:
+Notice the `filtered` method that returns an instance of `Filterer` interface which is defined as:

 ```java
 @FunctionalInterface